 I’m often asked if it is possible to make the jump from Mature Soul to Old Soul in one lifetime – my answer is yes, it is.
 It is not only the age of the energy we were born with that determines our Soulful Energy, but the way we refine and purify it through daily use, as well as our abilities to accumulate more energy.

-Our soulwork work is centered around that: our ability to accumulate more Soulful Energy, our ability to control and master this energy, and our ability to use this energy in a wise way.
+Our inner work teachings are centered around that: our ability to accumulate more Soulful Energy, our ability to control and master this energy, and our ability to use this energy in a wise way.
 In future articles, I will expand on how to find out your quantity of Soulful Energy, how to cultivate more and how to apply it to your Soul’s development.